ChinaIndustriesTech/ClaudeWare/README.md

-this is literally 100% ai do not expect anything to be good
+this is literally 100% ai do not expect anything to be polished

 type ,help (THATS WITH A COMMA) in chat for help